Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Results

 We note that the size of pool of new samples effects the efficiency of the algorithm and the total run-time.
 If the pool-size is small then the normalising flow is frequently retrained, in extreme case where the proposal is inefficient due to, for example, the complexity of the parameter space, then the normalising can be retrained multiple times during a single iteration.
 Conversely, if the pool-size is large then if the flow is force-ably retrained a number of points are discarded or, if the flow is only retrained once the pool is empty, then the rejection sampling becomes in-efficient since a large fraction of the potential new points will lie outside the likelihood bound.
 We instead opt to inversely scale the pool-size given the mean acceptance of the sampler since the last iteration the flow was trained.
 We recommend setting the base pool-size to the number of live points, only retraining the model when the pool is empty and setting the maximum pool-size to be ten times the base pool-size.
+We use these settings for the results in \cref{sec:results} and find that this results in a median of \npopulation training instances required to reach convergence.

-As mentioned previously, approximately 32\% of the run-time is spent on populating the pool of new samples.
+As mentioned previously, approximately \populationtime of the run-time is spent on populating the pool of new samples.
 This is directly attributable to the efficiency of the rejection sampling required to ensure samples are distributed according to the prior.
 In \cref{sec:sampling} we propose two methods for drawing samples within the contour in the latent space, these produce uniformly and normally distributed samples respectively.
 In practice we find the two methods comparable in most cases with the exception of when the latent radius lies in the tail of the chi-distribution that corresponds to the latent prior $p_{\latent}$.
 In this case using the uniform distribution results in lower population and proposal acceptances which leads to longer run-times.